Clothing — check. Passport — check. Medical coverage?

 The plan will only cover certain care if it begins during the first 60 days of your international trip and Medicare does not cover it.
 The Medigap plan will pay for 80% of the billed charges for certain medically necessary emergency care received outside of the U.S. You are responsible for the remaining 20% cost.

 You must meet a $250 deductible each year when using the benefit.
-Additionally, there is a $50,000 lifetime limit for international care.
+Additionally, there is a $50,000 lifetime limit for Medicare Supplement Insurance international care coverage.